UweKrause/ukmihiran.github.io/_posts/2020-12-29-Apache-Tomcat-Server-Deserialization-of-Untrusted-Data-(RCE).md

 tags: [Pentesting]
 ---

-# Apache Tomcat Server - Deserialization of Untrusted Data (RCE)
+# Apache Tomcat Remote Code Execution - Deserialization of Untrusted Data

 Apache Tomcat is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies.
 In this post we will dive into the analaysis of a vulnerability in the apache tomcat server 9.0.27.
 - [CVE - 2020-9484](https://nvd.nist.gov/vuln/detail/CVE-2020-9484 "CVE - 2020-9484")